 Effects of page load time on conversion rates

 Studies show that if a page takes longer than 3 seconds to load, there is a chance that over 50% of users will leave the website before interacting with it.
 Another statistic shows that 79% of customers who are not satisfied with a website are less likely to visit that site again.
-Also 64% of mobile users expect their page to load in less than 4 seconds and 47% of users expect their page to load in at least 2 seconds.
+Also, 64% of mobile users expect their page to load in less than 4 seconds and 47% of users expect it to load in at least 2 seconds.

-1 second delay in page loading can reduce the page views by 11% and conversions by 7%.
-It would be easier to understand and believe this by looking at some real life examples.
+1 second delay in page loading can reduce page views by 11% and conversions by 7%.
+It would be easier to understand and believe this by looking at some real-life examples.

 Amazon, the master of e-commerce, claims that a delay of 1 second in load time can cause them to lose $1.6 billion in a year.

-According to Bing, a delay of 2 seconds can cause them to lose of 4.3% in revenue per visitor, 3.7% reduction in clicks and 1.8% reduction in queries.
+According to Bing, a delay of 2 seconds can cause them to lose 4.3% in revenue per visitor, 3.7% reduction in clicks, and 1.8% reduction in queries.

 Firefox quoted that a reduction in page load time by 2.2 seconds can increase the number of downloads by 15.4%.

-Next we have got to think of the steps to reduce this page load time, because conversion rates are real important.
+Next, we have got to think of the steps to reduce this page load time because conversion rates are really important.

 Steps to reduce page load time

-- Use a GZIP compression for your site, which reduces the file size without compromising the image and video qualities.
+- Use GZIP compression for your site, reducing the file size without compromising image and video quality.

-- Use optimized images in your pages.
+- Use optimized images on your pages.
 This can be done by saving the image under the ‘Save for Web’ option.

 - It is better not to resize your images using HTML because it does not help reduce load time.